 Many language learners still find it difficult to adjust their manner of communication.
 In Thailand, students face significant challenges in sociolinguistic competence, particularly in using language appropriately across diverse social contexts, due to limited exposure to real-life communication situations, a lack of cultural awareness, and insufficient training in adjusting language use for various social interactions (Dugas & Satthaphong, 2025; Tiansoodeenon et al., 2023).
 Similarly, Ibrahim and Nwabudike (2022) found that senior high school students in Nigeria experience significant difficulties in sociolinguistic competence in English communication due to a lack of exposure to the target language's culture, hindering their ability to recognize the social appropriateness of language use.

 In the Philippines, students' lack of exposure to real-world language contexts limits their ability to comprehend and appropriately use language in diverse social settings, which impacts their fluency and understanding of the cultural nuances of English communication, particularly sociolinguistic competence (Samarano & Biol, 2024).
-In the study by Barro-Punzalan (2024), students in the graduate school program at Lyceum of the Philippines University-Batangas were found to struggle with applying language in varied social situations despite their strong linguistic attitudes.
+In the study by Barro-Punzalan (2024), students in the graduate school program at Lyceum of the Philippines University-Batangas struggled with applying language in varied social situations despite their strong linguistic abilities.
 This indicates that even graduate students continue to face difficulties in sociolinguistic competence in English language communication.
 Similarly, Alo (2023) reported that students faced challenges in sociolinguistic competence due to insufficient exposure to real-world communication settings, resulting in difficulties in understanding how to use language appropriately in social contexts.

 In Mindanao, where people from diverse cultural backgrounds reside, students also experience challenges in adapting their communication skills, particularly in English.
-Senior high school students in Sulu struggle with navigating the sociolinguistic aspects of language use in different social settings due to insufficient exposure to English language interactions and limited opportunities to practice language in real-life contexts (Ahmad et al., 2024).
+Senior high school students in Sulu struggle with navigating the sociolinguistic aspects of language use in different social settings due to insufficient exposure to English language interactions and limited opportunities to practise language in real-life contexts (Ahmad et al., 2024).
 According to Pregoner (2025), senior high school students in Davao City face several challenges in sociolinguistic competence in both academic and real-world interactions, particularly in adapting language to context, limited vocabulary, and issues with active listening and turn-taking.
 Additionally, in a private school in Digos City, senior high school students exhibited varying degrees of communication apprehension, which affected their ability to engage effectively in different social and communicative contexts, leading to difficulties in applying appropriate language use in various situations (Canada & Miralles, 2023).

 In a province like Davao Occidental, where four main cultural groups reside, the ability to adjust the manner of speaking depending on the context is very important for attaining mutual understanding.
 According to Canoy and Baloran (2025), sociolinguistic competence is crucial in ensuring harmonious relationships, as it helps students adapt their communication styles appropriately across different social contexts.
 When teachers possess strong intercultural communication skills, they can better engage IP learners, promote understanding, and ensure respectful communication across diverse cultural contexts.
 However, although students in Davao Occidental were generally able to engage in basic communication, their ability to adapt language appropriately across diverse social contexts remains limited (Maribao, 2020).